js18629/OODFinalProject/README.md

 Observer: Where an object maintains a list of its dependants, called observers, and notifies them of any state changes.

-Visitor: Used when we have to perform an operation on a group of similar kind of Objects.

 Composite: The composite pattern describes a group of objects that are treated the same way as a single instance of the same type of object.

 Strategy: With this pattern we create objects which represent various strategies and a context object whose behavior varies as per its strategy object.
 The strategy object changes the executing algorithm of the context object.